New coffee grinder? How do you get started?

 Now your grinder is set to a coarse grind setting, you may not want that.

-Set the grind setting to the setting you want on your coffee grinder.
+Set the grind setting on the coffee grinder to the setting you want.

 6. Drink coffee!